Ján Chryzostom Korec

 Ján Chryzostom Korec, SJ (22 January 1924 – 24 October 2015) was a Slovak Jesuit priest and a cardinal of the Catholic Church.
 He was ordained as a priest in 1950 and consecrated as a bishop in 1951.

-Because of the government's suppression of the Catholic Church, he spent 39 years as working as a priest without government authorisation, either in prison or by supporting himself as a labourer.
+Because of the government's suppression of the Catholic Church, he spent 39 years working as a priest without government authorisation, either in prison or by supporting himself as a labourer.

 In 1990, Pope John Paul II named him Bishop of Nitra and in 1991 named him a cardinal.
 Korec retired in 2005 and died in 2015.

 Early life

 He was born to a working-class family.
 His father, Ján Korec, and his mother, Mária Drábiková, were labourers at a local leather factory in Bošany.
 He had two older siblings; his brother, Anton, was imprisoned during the first wave of communist persecution in 1951, and his sister was Štefánia.
 His family lived a humble life with limited resources.

 Korec entered the Society of Jesus in 1939 and studied Catholic theology and philosophy.